algolia/jekyll-algolia/docs-src/src/hooks.md

-It will be called with two arguments: `records` will be the full list of records to be pushed, and `context` will contain more information about the current indexing (check `context.data` for collections and `context.config` for settings).
+It will be called with two arguments: `records` will be the full list of records to be pushed, and `context` will contain more information about the current indexing (check the following table for more details).
 The method expects a list of records to be returned.

 You can use this hook to add, edit or delete complete records from the list, knowing the full context of what is going to be pushed.